jwong0205/homepage/_pages/about.md

 🏢 I have broad experience across academia, government, and the private sector, with expertise in economic modelling and quantitative research.

-📊 My previous work spans economic forecasting, government budget projections, tax and transfer policy analysis, pension system design, and research on pension fund investments.
+📊 My previous work spans economic forecasting, government budget projections, tax and transfer policy analysis, pension system design, and pension fund investment research.

 🔧 I work with a wide range of analytical tools, including econometric models, machine learning methods, and microsimulation modelling.
 I am proficient in R, SAS, and Python.

 🎓 I hold a Ph.D. in Finance from Deakin University and a BCom (Hons) in Actuarial Studies from Monash University.

 📚 My research interests focus on retirement planning, fund management, and household finance.